 Data on road freight transport performance (in tonne-kilometres) are normally collected according to the legal acts adopted for road transport (datasets are available in Eurobase, in the domain ‘Road freight transport measurement’ road_go).
 Road transport statistics is based on all movements of vehicles registered in the reporting country.
 In order to calculate the series of ‘territorialised’ transport, the part of the international road transport needs to be ‘territorialised’.
 This means to estimate the transport performance that took place on the different national territories independently of the haulier’s country of registration.
 This redistribution of tonne-kilometres involves modelling the likely journey itinerary and projecting it on the European road network, and is computed by Eurostat with the help of a distance matrix tool (TERCET).

-The 'territorialised' TKM are presented at a country and at the EU level with the following breakdowns:
+The 'territorialised' TKM are presented at country and EU level with the following breakdowns:

 National and cabotage transport data origin from the domain ‘Road freight transport measurement’ – table road_go.
 However, due to the time lag of calculation of modal split indicators that is once per year, these dataset on national and cabotage transport may differ from those in the road_go domain that are subject to more regular updates during the year.